galaxyproject/galaxy-hub/content/elixir-it/events/main.md

 ---
-title: ELIXIR-IT/Laniakea Event Horizon
+title: Galaxy Italy Event Horizon
 ---

 <img class="img-fluid float-right" src="/images/undraw-illustrations/events.svg" style="width:220px;" alt="events" />

-Upcoming (and past) events with content relevant to the ELIXIR-IT/Laniakea Galaxy community.
+Upcoming (and past) events with content relevant to the Italian Galaxy community.
 For events prior to this year, see the [events archive](/elixir-it/events/archive/).

 ### Advertise your event!